DrivetDevelopment/FediBlock/README.md

 If you want to add an instance to this list, make an [issue](https://github.com/DrivetDevelopment/FediBlock/issues)!

 ## Pedo/CP instances
+If you have (I recommend you to not) to open any of these sites to check for yourself, please use the Tor Browser to protect yourself.
+You don't know what these instances would do to you.
 | Instance URL          | Reason          |
 |-----------------------|-----------------|
 | posting.lolicon.rocks | URL explains it |